Metaswitch/clearwater-readthedocs/Clearwater-Elastic-Scaling.md

 ## Before scaling your deployment

 Before scaling up or down, you should decide how many each of Bono, Sprout, Homestead and Homer nodes you need (ie. your target size).
-This should be based on your call load profile and measurements of current systems, though http://www.projectclearwater.org/technical/clearwater-performance/ may be useful.
+This should be based on your call load profile and measurements of current systems and we recommend scaling up a tier of a given type (sprout, bono, etc) when the average CPU utilization within that tier reaches 60%.
+The [Deployment Sizing Spreadsheet](http://www.projectclearwater.org/technical/clearwater-performance/) may also prove useful.

 ## Starting the resize